 II.
 Brewing a cup of coffee

-Similar to the pre-brew process, you should start by filling the desired amount of water into your mug.
-Again, make careful note of filling above the minimum line, but below the maximum lines to ensure that everything works properly and there are no hitches.
-With that done, just place your mug underneath the spout to ensure that it catches the coffee that is brewed.
+Like the pre-brew process, you should start by filling the desired amount of water into your mug.
+Again, take careful note of filling above the minimum line but below the maximum lines to ensure that everything works properly and there are no hitches.
+With that done, place your mug underneath the spout to ensure that it catches the brewed coffee.

 Step 2: Placing your chosen pod

-When you have selected a pod you want to brew, lift up the handle and place the pod in the pod holder.
+When you have selected a pod, you want to brew, lift the handle and place the pod in the pod holder.
 Do this without touching the foil lid on the pod.
-This needs to stay intact in order to properly brew your coffee.
-Completely close the lid after insertion and after ensuring the pod is secure in its holder.
-When this is done, just patiently wait for a few seconds for the indicator light to flash which means that the brewer is ready to go.
+This needs to stay intact to brew your coffee properly.
+Next, completely close the lid after insertion and after ensuring the pod is secure in its holder.
+When this is done, patiently wait for a few seconds for the indicator light to flash, which means the brewer is ready to go.

 Step 3: Brew and enjoy!

 Pressing the brew button will cause the indicator light to start pulsing.
 This indicates that the brewer is heating up.
 It should take roughly two minutes for all of this to happen.
-When the process is done, the indicator light will once again light solid and your coffee will start to dispense.
+When the process is done, the indicator light will once again light solid, and your coffee will start to dispense.
 Wait until the indicator light dies out before removing your cup or mug to ensure that you get everything.
-It’s good practice to dispose of the pod as soon as you’re done with all this to have the coffee maker ready for next time.
+It’s good practice to dispose of the pod when you’re done with all this to have the coffee maker ready for next time.

 III.
 Some added information that’s great to know

-When brewing in areas that are of a higher altitude, carefully push down on your coffee pod until the bottom of the pod is punctured by the needle underneath.
+When brewing in areas of a higher altitude, carefully push down on your coffee pod until the bottom of the pod is punctured by the needle underneath.
 You should hear a light pop when this is done properly.
-This is to ensure that the end brew pours out as intended as higher altitudes make the whole process somewhat more difficult.
+This ensures that the end brew pours out as intended, as higher altitudes make the whole process somewhat more difficult.